boldandbrad/docs/src/index.md

 > [!note]
 > These docs are both opinionated and a work in progress.
 Use at your own risk.

 Hi 👋, my name is **boldandbrad** and this is my personal documentation site.
-I've made it open source to serve as an example for others.
+It contains an incomplete record of my learnings as a software developer, as well as my thoughts and notes on various other topics.
+I've made it open source to make it easy to access and to serve as an example for others.

-My goal is to regularly update this site as I discover better tools and techniques.
-Since I *am* always trying to learn, feel free to [submit an issue](https://github.com/boldandbrad/docs/issues) or a pull request if you have something cool to share with me.
-However, please understand that I may choose to reject them.
+My intent is to regularly update this site as I learn and explore new topics, tools, and techniques.
+Since I am always trying to learn, feel free to [submit an issue](https://github.com/boldandbrad/docs/issues) or a pull request if you find a problem or have something cool to share with me.
+However, since this knowledge base is largely for personal use, please understand that I may choose to reject them.

+I have made an attempt to link additional relevant resources and to site sources where possible, though the effort is incomplete.

 ## Principles

 I believe in the [beginner mindset](https://en.wikipedia.org/wiki/Shoshin).
-To that end, I do not claim to be an expert in any of the topics covered on this site and I recognize that there may be several great solutions to any given problem.
-Rather than aiming for perfect guidance, I prioritize documenting concepts that I often find myself searching for.
-In addition, my goal is to ensure that the documentation I produce is compatible with the following
+As a result, I do not claim to be an expert in any of the topics covered on this site.
+Rather than aiming for perfect guidance, I prioritize documenting topics that I find myself referencing often or wanting to remember.
+At a minimum, I hope to:
-principles:

-- Be **simple**.
-- Be **consistent**.
+- Keep it **simple**,
-- Be **inclusive**.
+- Remain **consistent**,
-- Explain **why**.
+- and Explain **why**.

 ## Patterns